KillingVectorField/ZhixuanShao.github.io/index.md

 * STA 100--Applied Statistics for Biological Sciences, Fall 2019

 ## Research Experiences
-* **Parametric Bootstrap on Networks**, University of California, Davis, advisor: Prof. Can M. Le | Ongoing
+* **Parametric Bootstrap on Networks**, University of California, Davis, advisor: Prof. Can M. Le | 2021 - 2023
   + Analogue of the classical parametric bootstrap method on random networks
   + Bias reduction and accuracy improvement by a second-level bootstrap
 * **Estimating the Number of Communities under Sparsity and Degree Heterogeneity**, University of California, Davis, advisor: Prof. Can M. Le | Ongoing